 A Magic Motor is the best power unit for driving small models built from Outfits Nos.
 O to 5.
-The larger Clockwork Motors, No. 1, No. 1a and No. 2, and the various Electric Motors, are more suitable for driving the heavier models built from Outfits 5 to 10.
+The larger Clockwork Motors, No. 1, No. 1a and No. 2, and the various Electric Motors, are more suitable for driving heavier models built from the larger Outfits.